Peppergrass starts as a basal rosette then sends up a flower spike. Photo by Green Deane

 Coral Vine Roots: Photo by Marabou Thomas

 The Coral Vine is well-equipped to proliferate itself.
 It produces a huge amount of seeds, which also float.
 The edible seeds, and or other parts of the vine, are favored by birds, raccoon, deer, pigs and sheep.
 Bees and butterflies like it because least least 41.6% of its flowers are open at a given time.
 The plant can also reproduce via its edible tuber which grows larger with age.
-It likes pinewoods, fence rows, yards, disturbed ground even marshy areas.
+It likes pinewoods, fence rows, yards, railroad tracks, disturbed ground even marshy areas.
 Climbing by tendrils, it tends to smother what it ascends.

 Least you think the Coral Vine is just another pretty invader it’s medicinal as well.
 An extract of its leaves and flowers inhibit lipid peroxidation.
 It’s an antioxidant, anti-inflammatory and analgesic.
 A hot tea made from the aerial parts is used to relieve symptoms of the cold and flu.
 A leaf tea is also made to treat diabetes and high blood pressure.
 In the kitchen the cooked roots are nutty, and the leaves and flowers are dipped in flour, fried and served with pasta.
 The flowers are also mixed into omelet.
 The seeds can be roasted, winnowed, then ground and used like flour.

-Antigonon is from Greek and means opposite angle, think elbow, a reference to the blossom arrangement.
+Antigonon is from the Greek and means opposite angle, think elbow, a reference to the blossom arrangement.
 Leptopus is a Greek/Latin mess that comes from the Greek word Leptos meaning thin or delicate.
 Lepta is pocket change and lepto is a moment.
 If you prefer the Greek the pronunciation would be LEP-toh-puss (as in cat.)
 The Latin would favor lep-TOE-puss.
 There are four to eight species of Antigonon — depending on who is counting.
 A second one grows in south Florida, A. guatemalense.
 It has larger leaves and hairy stems.
 Its edibility is unknown to me.

 Green Deane’s “Itemized” Plant Profile